Service Specialist Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for service specialist roles in Washington DC?

-The H-1B is the most common employer-sponsored visa for service specialist positions that require a bachelor's degree in a specific field.
+The H-1B visa is the most common employer-sponsored visa for service specialist positions that require a bachelor's degree in a specific field.
 The TN visa applies to qualified Canadian and Mexican nationals in eligible occupational categories.
 Some roles within international organizations in DC may qualify under G-4 or other diplomatic visa classifications depending on the employer type and job duties.

 How to find service specialist visa sponsorship jobs in Washington DC?